Canada's Telus agrees to buy start-up Public Mobile

 Unlike spectrum used by other new entrants such as Mobilicity and Wind Mobile, the spectrum licenses owned by Public were not part of the airwaves that were set aside for new entrants during a 2008 auction.
 Ottawa put a five-year ban on the transfer of that set-aside spectrum, or bandwidth used for phone calls and data transmission.

-Telus had previously sought to buy rival start-up Mobilicity, but their initial C$380 million (226.3 million pounds) attempt was rebuffed by the government.
+Telus had previously sought to buy rival startup Mobilicity, but their initial C$380 million ($366 million) attempt was rebuffed by the government.
 Mobilicity, which has since sought creditor protection, is now attempting to revive a deal.

 Ottawa's approval of the Public-Telus spectrum transfer indicates that the Canadian government remains open to allowing such deals in certain circumstances.